 - Install a great-looking theme.
 I recommend building a custom theme from scratch using a website builder tool like Bricks Builder.
 If you don’t know how to do this, I have a beginner-friendly course to teach you how here.

 - Start writing great content.
 Create a content schedule and stick to it for six months or more.
 Write as many high-quality articles as humanly possible.
 I use and recommend CoSchedule for creating and scheduling blog content.

 Now, of course, that’s just the start of it.
 You also need to possess a few positive attributes –

 - Patience.
-This is the big one as a lot of people today seem to lack patience.
-We’ve cultivated a society for being ‘impatient’, and technology is partly to blame for this.
+This is the big one as plenty of people today lack patience.
+We’ve cultivated a society for being ‘impatient’, and technology is partly to blame.
 Blogging will not give you instant gratification.
 It is not a quick fix to your financial problems so don’t expect quick results.

 - Smart work, not hard work.
 If you are smart about how you spend your time working on creating income from your blog, you can achieve your goals quickly.
 If you can combine smart work with hard work, then even better.

 - A plan.
-Most folks starting out jump straight in without having a plan.
+Most folks start to jump straight in without having a plan.
 Start a blog, add some content, throw up some ads and you’re done, right?
 Nope, it doesn’t work like that.
 You need to set realistic goals, set milestones, build a community, do your research, and educate yourself much more.